Public Works FAQs

 Click on the question to be taken directly to the corresponding answer.

 Each spring the Public Works Department seeks approval from the City Council for the reinstatement of the Parkway Tree Replacement Program.
-Upon Council approval, the updated available trees, guidelines, and eligibility information will be posted to the city website on the Parkway Tree Program page.
-All trees purchased through the program will be planted in the fall, aside from oak trees which will be planted the following spring, to allow for the best chance of survival.
+Upon Council approval, the updated available trees, guidelines, and eligibility information will be posted to the City website on the Parkway Tree Program page.
+All trees purchased through the program will be planted in the spring, to allow for the best chance of survival.
 For more information on the Parkway Tree Replacement and a list of available trees and pricing, click here.

 If a parkway tree requires removal, the City will remove the tree, grind the stump, back-fill with black dirt, lay seed and apply the first watering for the seed they lay.
 The City will not replace or lay seed/dirt over landscaping or "hardscaping" (bricks, stones, retaining walls, etc.) around the tree.